IBM/storage-fusion/backup-restore/recipes/Domino-Data-Labs/Readme.md

   - IngressClasses
   - SecurityContextConstraints

+This recipe does not backup PVCs.

 Note: we also exclude certain resources to not bloat the backup.

 This recipe only needs to be utilized by one unique namespace.
 In the following example, I create a new project named "domino-cluster" and register this recipe to that project's Fusion PolicyAssignments.

+# Summary of backup policy assignments:
+  - namespace +"domino-cluster": domino-cluster-recipe recipe (select cluster-scope resources only)
+  - namespace \*"domino-system": default recipe (namespace-scoped resources and PVCs)
+  - namespace \*"domino-platform": default recipe (namespace-scoped resources and PVCs)
+  - namespace \*"domino-compute": default recipe (namespace-scoped resources and PVCs)

++: dummy namespace for this custom recipe only
+\*: your application is installed here

 # 1) Recipe YAML
 ```